Disciplinary Procedures for Officially Recognized Clubs an Organizations

 C. Restitution, community service, educational sanctions, or any combination of these.

-G. Any sanctions that are listed under Article VI.
-SANCTIONS within the Chancellor’s Executive Order NO. 628 (or it’s successor) “Student Disciplinary Procedures for the California State University” that can be applied to individual students can also be applied, after due process, to members of a violating officially recognized club or organization.
+H. Any sanctions that are listed under Article VI.
+SANCTIONS within the Chancellor’s Executive Order No. 1098 (or its successor) “Student Disciplinary Procedures for the California State University” that can be applied to individual students can also be applied, after due process, to members of a violating officially recognized club or organization.

-- The Dean of Students will only consider appeals from the officially recognized club or organization charged in a case.
-(Individuals charged with wrongdoing under Executive Order 628 are subject to the process contained therein.)
+- The associate vice president for Student Affairs will only consider appeals from the officially recognized club or organization charged in a case.
+(Individuals charged with wrongdoing under Chancellor’s Executive Order for Student Discipline are subject to the process contained therein.)
 The appeal must be based on one or more of the following:

-- New evidence that was not available at the time the Assistant Director of Judicial Affairs rendered a decision.
+- There is new evidence that was not available at the time the university designee rendered a decision.

 - The sanction is not supported by evidence for the determined violation.

-- The Assistant Director for Judicial Affairs substantially deviated from the procedures delineated in these Disciplinary Procedures.
+- The university designee substantially deviated from the procedures delineated in these Disciplinary Procedures.

-- The report submitted by the Assistant Director of Judicial Affairs; and
+- The report submitted by the university designee investigating the matter;

-- Counsel solicited from the Assistant Director of Judicial Affairs regarding sanctions imposed in similar cases, and any previous cases of misconduct by the club/organization charged on file with the University: and
+- Sanctions imposed in similar cases, and any previous cases of misconduct by the club/organization charged on file with the university;